ROKS Cheonan sinking: Summary

+At the end of the propulsion section, markings in Korean script reading "1번" (romanized: 1beon, translated: no. 1) were discovered.
+Some critics have pointed out that these markings are inconsistent with North Korean practices, as the character "번" is not commonly used there, with "호" (romanized: ho) being used in its place instead.
+This is corroborated by the fact that another North Korean torpedo obtained seven years earlier was indeed marked using the "호" character.
+Others have refuted that a yet-different captured North Korean torpedo did use the "번" character, and Lee Kwang Soo, a former North Korean submarine helmsman living in the South Korea since his capture during the 1996 Gangneung submarine infiltration incident, has also confirmed that the "번" character is "a normal thing in North Korea" and that it is used "for the repair of parts".
+Russian and Chinese torpedoes are marked in their respective languages.

 The full report had not been released to the public at this time, though the South Korean legislature was provided with a five-page synopsis of the report.

 Full report

 A draft copy of the report was obtained by Time magazine in early August 2010, before the final report was released.
 According to Time, the report assessed in detail ten possible alternative scenarios, with extensive discussion and explanation of why those ten were not possible.
 It finally settled on the eleventh explanation, which was a North Korean attack, which it said was a "high possibility."

 In support of this conclusion, the report says that witnesses had reported seeing flashes of light or sounds of an explosion, as well as that the US Navy analysis of the wreck concluded that a torpedo containing 250 kilograms of explosives had collided with Cheonan six to nine meters below the waterline.
 Damage to the hull supported this conclusion, while inconsistent with what would be expected if the ship had run aground or had been hit with a missile.

 On 13 September 2010, the full report was released.
 It concluded that Cheonan had been sunk due to a torpedo explosion, which, while not having contacted the ship, exploded several meters from the hull of the ship and caused a shockwave and bubble effect of sufficient strength to severely damage and sink the ship.